willvieira/ms_STM-managed/manuscript/manuscript.md

 We characterized the transient dynamics following an increase of 1.8 $^{\circ}$C in temperature along the boreal-temperate ecotone.
 Overall, all metrics peaked in two specific regions, indicating maximum resilience at the transition between boreal and mixedwood (~ -1 $^{\circ}$C), and at the transition between mixedwood and temperate dominant forest types (~ 3 $^{\circ}$C; Figure @fig:num-res1 a for reference).
-Plantation and enrichment planting of temperate species, which simulate the payment of colonization credit, were the only two practices affecting the transient dynamics following climate warming.
+Plantation and enrichment planting of temperate species, which simulate the payment of colonization credit, were the only two practices affecting significantly the transient dynamics following climate warming.
 The effect of these two practices on the transient metrics was observed only in the transitional region between boreal and mixedwood.
 Exposure increased with enrichment planting in the boreal region (Figure @fig:num-res1 b), meaning that forest management promoted the shift of forest states to a new equilibrium.
 The time for the forest to reach the new equilibrium following climate warming (sensitivity) was reduced by about 40 and 80% with plantation and enrichment planting, respectively (Figure @fig:num-res1 c).